 Welcome.
 I am an Assistant Professor of Political Science at the University of Denver.
-My primary research interests concern religion, democratization and democratic backsliding in sub-Saharan Africa.
+My primary research interests concern religion and politics in sub-Saharan Africa, with a focus on the role of Christianities in Southern and Eastern African politics.
 My book manuscript, Deus ex Machina?
 The Politics of New Religious Movements in Sub-Saharan Africa, offers new theory to explain why Pentecostal Christianity has emerged as a highly politicized identity in some sub-Saharan states in recent decades but not others.
 I test this theory using both cross and sub-national data, which includes qualitative and quantitative databases that I compiled in Zambia (2011-2017).
-I have also conducted research on the political economy of development and social policy in cross-national perspective.
-For more detail, please see my C.V.

-New article in Political Behavior (May, 2022): Sperber, Elizabeth, O’Brien Kaaba, and Gwyneth McClendon.
-"Increasing Youth Political Engagement with Efficacy Not Obligation: Evidence from a Workshop-Based Experiment in Zambia."
+- Publication in Political Behavior (May, 2022): "Increasing Youth Political Engagement with Efficacy Not Obligation: Evidence from a Workshop-Based Experiment in Zambia."
 Political behavior (2022): 1-26.

 PhD, MPh, MA, Columbia University (2016)